Get started with Next.js

 - Add hooks for state and behavior to any component.

-- Use Plasmic as a UI builder for creating full apps.
+- (Advanced) Use Plasmic as a UI builder for developers.

 Continue learning in the full docs.